 Another option: $300 in Google credits from GCP console

-In this scenario, participants would go to the GCP console and get access to the $300 free credits that Google offers new users.
+In this scenario, participants would go to the GCP console and get access to the $300 getting started credits that Google offers new users.
 You could give instructions to do this before the workshop, or walk participants through it during the workshop.

 - All workshop costs will be covered by the GCP credits

 - Participants will have plenty of money to spend after the workshop to explore Terra

 - They will have a year to use their credits

 - Participants have full control over their spending and can access detailed billing on GCP

 - Participants have to give their credit card and go through GCP console to access GCP credits